Wouter Hanegraaff

-Wouter Jacobus Hanegraaff (born 10 April 1961) is full professor of History of Hermetic Philosophy and related currents at the University of Amsterdam, the Netherlands.
-He served as the first president of the European Society for the Study of Western Esotericism (ESSWE) from 2005 to 2013.
+Wouter Jacobus Hanegraaff (born 10 April 1961) is professor of History of Hermetic Philosophy and related currents at the University of Amsterdam, Netherlands.
+He is a member of the Royal Dutch Academy of Arts and Science (KNAW) and an honorary member of the European Society for the Study of Western Esotericism (ESSWE), having served as its first president from 2005 to 2013.

-Life
+Early life

 Hanegraaff was raised as the son of a theologian.
-He originally studied classical guitar at the Municipal Conservatory at Zwolle from 1982 to 1987, and cultural history at the University of Utrecht from 1986 to 1990.
-From 1992 to 1996 he was a Research Fellow at the department for the Study of Religions at the University of Utrecht.
-From 1996 to 1999 Hanegraaff held a postdoctoral fellowship from the Dutch Association for Scientific Research (NWO), during which time he spent a period working in Paris.
-In 1999 he became professor of History of Hermetic Philosophy and Related Currents at the University of Amsterdam.
+He originally studied classical guitar at the Municipal Conservatory in Zwolle from 1982 to 1987, then cultural history ("Algemene Letteren") at the University of Utrecht from 1986 to 1990.

+From 1992 to 1996 he was a PhD Research Fellow at the department for the Study of Religions at the University of Utrecht, and from 1996 to 1999 held a postdoctoral fellowship from the Dutch Research Council (NWO), during which time he spent a period working in Paris.

+Career

+In 1999 he was appointed professor of History of Hermetic Philosophy and Related Currents at the University of Amsterdam.
 From 2002 to 2006 he has been president of the Dutch Society for the Study of Religion, and, from 2005 to 2013, president of the European Society for the Study of Western Esotericism.
-In 2006 he was elected member of the Royal Netherlands Academy of Arts and Sciences, and he is now an honorary member of the ESSWE.
+In 2006 he was elected member of the Royal Netherlands Academy of Arts and Sciences, and he is an honorary member of the ESSWE.